ganeti/ganeti/man/hspace.rst

 The options that can be passed to the program are as follows:

 --memory *mem*
   The memory size of the instances to be placed (defaults to 4GiB).
+Units can be used (see below for more details).

 --disk *disk*
   The disk size of the instances to be placed (defaults to 100GiB).
+Units can be used.

 --disk-template *template*
   The disk template for the instance; one of the Ganeti disk templates